Foreword

 Strengthen and expand safe pathways to protection, including resettlement

-Increase political commitments for safe and regular pathways in regional and global dialogues and support for those host countries, which take in the vast majority of the world’s refugees, to enhance responsibility sharing of refugee protection.
+- Increase political commitments for safe and regular pathways in regional and global dialogues and support for host countries, which take in the vast majority of the world’s refugees, to enhance responsibility sharing of refugee protection.

-Expand other safe, regular and accessible pathways for protection – including transit and destination countries – without containment objectives, to protect the rights of refugees, ensure family unity, and serve the best interests of children.
+- Expand other safe, regular, and accessible pathways for protection – including transit and destination countries – without containment objectives, to protect the rights of refugees, ensure family unity, and serve the best interests of children.

 -